Graph Threading: Worst-Case Bounds

 \subsection{Maximum Visits to One Edge}

-Each edge is threaded at least once in a graph threading, but what is the maximum number of times an edge can be threaded by an optimal solution?
+Each edge is threaded at least once in a graph threading, but what is the maximum number of times an \textit{optimal} solution can thread an edge?
 In this section, we establish that no optimal threading exceeds $\Delta-1$ visits to a single edge.
 This upper bound is tight, as demonstrated by edge $uv$ in Figure~\ref{fig:bound-examples}c: Constraint \cstr{c4} requires multiple visits to at least one edge connected to $v$, and revisiting $uv$ is the most economical when the loops incident to $v$ are long.
-It is worth noting that bounding the visits to an edge by the maximum degree of its endpoints may not suffice for an optimal solution, as in the case of the left-most edge in Figure~\ref{fig:bound-examples}c, which is traversed $\frac{\Delta-1}{2} > 2$ times despite both its endpoints have a degree of 2.
+It is worth noting that bounding the visits to an edge by the maximum degree of its endpoints may not suffice for an optimal solution, as in the case of the left-most edge in Figure~\ref{fig:bound-examples}c, which is traversed $\frac{\Delta-1}{2} > 2$ times despite both its endpoints having a degree of 2.

 \begin{lemma} An optimal threading visits a single edge at most $\Delta - 1$ times. \end{lemma}